-Hello, in July I will be an Assistant Professor of Mathematics at the University of British Columbia.
+Hello, in July I joined the University of British Columbia as an Assistant Professor of Mathematics.
 Prior to this I completed an NSF Postdoc in Mathematics at the University of Michigan.
 I received my PhD in the Applied and Computational Mathematics program at Caltech, including two years as a visiting researcher at Stanford University.
 My research interests lie in applied probability, high-dimensional inference, geometric functional analysis, random matrix theory, compressive sensing, matrix completion, and big data analysis.
 A common challenge that I address in my research is how to find low-dimensional signals in big, noisy data, both in theory and practice.

 PhD Advisor — Professor Emmanuel Candès was my advisor at Caltech.